 On an annual basis, the Manager conducts the IT Disaster Recovery ("ITDR") Tests, as well as engages external specialists to perform a Vulnerability and Penetration Test ("VAPT") on the Group's networks, systems and devices.
 The ITDR ensures that information technology systems remain functional in a system failure, and the VAPT ensures that cybersecurity measures deployed continue to be effective.
-Extensive training, including assessment exercises, has been conducted to heighten awareness of IT threats.
-Measures have also been taken to safeguard against loss of information, data security, and prolonged service disruption of critical IT systems.
+Security awareness training, including assessment exercises, has been conducted on user security education to heighten awareness of IT threats.
+Measures and considerations have also been taken to safeguard against loss of information, data security, and prolonged service disruption of critical IT systems.